Applies to these roles: Admin

 There are five types of users in a Rise account.

 - Owner: The person who purchased your Rise subscription is the owner and the only one who has access to billing management.
 The account owner is also an admin, and they can transfer ownership to another team member as needed.

 - Reporter: Reporters can take, create, collaborate on, and submit courses for publication.
-They can also access automatically generated metrics for your account.
+They can also access automatically generated metrics either for your entire account.

 - Author: Authors can take, create, collaborate on, and submit courses for publication.
 They don’t have access to any reports or administrative functions.

 - Learner: Learners can take courses and browse the library.